Abhimithra/Predictive-Analytics-using-SRG-data/README.md

 Project Descriptions:
 The data used for this project was real time survey data provided by SRG(Sterling Rice Group).
 SRG basically is a media company which is a brand consultancy and advertising agency that works across the entire lifecycle of a brand.
 This survey included physical and psychological aspects of a person as well as some general information.
 We have built a model that clusters consumers associated with health and wellness  Profiled each market segment, predicted health scores(1-7) using Python and SAS.

+Data Source:  I have signed a non-disclosure Agreement with SRG.
+So i am unable to provide the survey dataset.

 Project Requirements: I have used SAS and Python for this project.

 Project Results and Recomendations: There were many insights that we were able to obtain from this project.
 Some of them are